CloudSoda/carnival/README.md

 # List the files at the root of the share
 carnival ls smb://user:password@address/sharename/

-# List the fiels in the 'Games' directory of the share
+# List the files in the 'Games' directory of the share
 carnival ls smb://user:password@address/sharename/Games
 ```